TedTran2019-Interview-Prep/Neetcode-2025/ruby/formation_engineering_method/0787_cheapest_flights_within_k_stops.md

 return cheapest price from src to dst with at most k stops, else -1

 Problem:
-Dijkstra's returns shortest path (chapest flight)
+Dijkstra's returns shortest path (cheapest flight)
 But there might be a more expensive flight within the k stop limit E.g, cheaper flight takes 2 stops while more expensive takes 1 Do Dijkstra's but whenever number stops is > K, remove it as a possibility?